Plumezz/ROS2_Empirical_Study/README.md

 ### information_error
 For the dependent moveit_msgs with ros2 branch, moveit2 with humble branch built failed.
 After changing the ros2 branch to humble branch of moveit_msgs, moveit2 could build successfully.
-The failure log is shown in RQ2/information_error/
+The failure log is shown in RQ2/information_error/.
+Specially, the package moveit_servo failed.

 ### missing_static_dependencies
 The original and fixed log of franka_ros2 are shown in RQ2/missing_static_dependencies